-The original TMI-2 Advisory Panel met 78 times, and held public meetings in the vicinity of TMI-2.
-The Advisory Panel met regularly with the Nuclear Regulatory Commissioners.
-The Panel provided an invaluable forum for community residents to ask questions and register concerns relating to cleanup issues including the reactor head lift, removal of damaged fuel, and disposal of 2.3 million gallons of accident-generated, radioactive water.
+The original TMI-2 Advisory Panel met 78 times, holding public meetings in the vicinity of TMI-2, and meeting regularly with NRC.
+The panel provided an invaluable forum for community residents to ask questions and register concerns relating to cleanup issues including the reactor head lift, removal of damaged fuel and disposal of 2.3 million gallons of accident-generated water.
 One consistent theme that emerged from all sides was the desire to make sure that adequate funding was in place to fund the TMI cleanup.

 Funding the TMI-2 cleanup has been problematic dating back to the accident in 1979.
 At that time, there were no decommissioning funds set aside.
-In 1982, Governor Richard Thornburgh cobbled together the Thonburgh Plan - a \$1 billion fund to pay for the removal of the damaged fuel.
+In 1982, Gov. Richard Thornburgh cobbled together the Thonburgh Plan - a \$1 billion fund to pay for the removal of the damaged fuel.
 But, funding problems did not go away.

-On October 25, 1988, Panel Chairman Arthur E. Morris told the NRC Commissioners: "... there is no specific funding plan in place, and consequently no guarantee that monies will be in place for cleanup following PDMS [Post-Defueling Monitored Storage]...This uncertainty troubled the panel."
+On Oct.
+25, 1988, Chariman Arthur E. Morris told the NRC Commissioners: "... there is no specific funding plan in place, and consequently no guarantee that monies will be in place for cleanup following PDMS [Post-Defueling Monitored Storage]...This uncertainty troubled the panel."